-An earthquake has struck the the north-east coast of Japan, near Fukushima Prefecture, almost ten years since the area was devastated by a much stronger earthquake and tsunami that took 1,800 lives and led to global supply chain disruption.
+An earthquake has struck the the north-east coast of Japan, near Fukushima Prefecture, almost ten years since the area was devastated by a much stronger earthquake and tsunami that took more than 19,000 lives and led to global supply chain disruption.

 The latest earthquake, which registered a 7.3 magnitude, has been reported as an aftershock to the original incident and struck the same area on February 13, though thankfully with nothing like the devastation caused in 2011.
 One million homes lost power and the earthquake also cased landslides.
 However, while the quake was felt strongly in Tokyo, no tsunami warning was issued.
 The area saw a similar aftershock in 2016.

 The automotive sector has taken precautions to review the safety of facilities but manufacturing facilities have escaped damage.
 Toyota said that its all of its plants in the Tohoku area were operating as usual as of the first shift on Monday (February 15).
 Toyota Motor East Japan has three plants in the area: Miyagi Ohira, Miyagi Taiwa and Iwate.

 However, the carmaker will have to suspend production at a number of plants this week, between February 17 and 20, because of the interruption to the supply of parts, though further details on which suppliers are affected were not available.
 Toyota said that 14 production lines at nine plants across the country had been affected by the supply shortage (see box).